-Women with Disabilities ACT (WWDACT) is a Disabled Person’s Organisation (DPO) that practices systemic advocacy on behalf of women, girls, feminine identifying, and non-binary people with disabilities in the ACT.
+Women with Disabilities ACT (WWDACT) is a Disabled Person’s Organisation (DPO) that practices systemic advocacy on behalf of women, girls, and gender diverse people with disabilities in the ACT.
 We follow a human rights philosophy, based on the Convention on the Rights of Persons with Disabilities (CRPD) and the Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW).

 Systemic advocacy aims to create a more inclusive community through changes to legislation, policy, and practices.
 WWDACT uses systemic advocacy to protect and enforce the rights and interests of women* with disabilities in the ACT.